www.RogerWendell.com

 A Global Positioning Satellite (GPS) receiver tunes into the microwave signals broadcast by 24 satellites that each orbit the Earth every 12 hours.
 This "Constellation" of two dozen navigational satellites is controlled by the United States Department of Defense and operated by the U.S. Military (This is an unfortunate situation in that not only is the American military used for suspect purposes but they've also been known to intentionally shut the GPS system down over certain parts of the planet!!).
 There are six orbital planes (each with four satellites) spaced equally at 60 degrees apart and inclined at abut 55 degrees with respect to the equatorial plane.
 In plain English this means you can usually count on your receiver "seeing" about five to eight of these satellites at anyone time - depending on where you're located, of course...

 In August, 1998 I ended up with my first GPS - A Garmin GPS 12XL Personal Navigator.
 I won the device as a door prize at an amateur radio "swapfest" and it served me well until I lost it in Argentina in 2004...
 So, in July, 2004 I purchased a Garmin eTrex Vista Personal Navigator.
-I still don't rely on a GPS completely, for navigation, because I can drop and break it, the batteries run dry, I can (and have!) lose it, the military can turn it off (as mentioned above), and bad weather and canyon walls can block its signal reception. [ed note: As recently as August 2011 there was still serious concern that solar flares would disrupte the world's GPS devices...].
+I still don't rely on a GPS completely, for navigation, because I can drop and break it, the batteries die, I can (and have!) lose it, the military can turn it off (as mentioned above), and bad weather and canyon walls can block its signal reception.
+[Ed.
+Note: As recently as August 2011 there was still serious concern that solar flares would disrupte the world's GPS devices...].
 That being said, a GPS is still a fun little devices to play with so I usually don't leave home without one!

 Waypoints Storing "Waypoints" is one of the features I use most on my GPS.
 The owner's manual for my GPX 12XL simply defined a waypont as "A specific location saved in the receiver's memory" (bottom of page 3 in the glossary).
 The waypoints I store are usually the location of a mountain top I've visited, a friend's home, a trailhead, or even the rooftop of the Dalai Lama's Potala Palace in Tibet!
 Anyway, I'll list my collection of waypoints on this and other pages as time permits.
 And, as a safety note, I ask that you do not rely on my waypoints for anything - I list 'em here for personal use and cannot verify their accuracy!